 Obeying the Law

-Using peer-to-peer (P2P) file sharing software is not prohibited by French law.
-However, despite the debates going on in Parliament, using software to download or share copyrighted software is.
+Using peer-to-peer (P2P) file sharing software is not prohibited by U.S. law.
+However, despite the debates going on in the government, using software to download or share copyrighted software is.

 For this reason, although discussions about using such software are allowed on the forum, any discussion that makes direct reference to copying or sharing copyright-protected works will be deleted.
 If this happens, please do not dispute the deletion of these posts; instead, consider posting messages that do

 Condiciones de uso de CCM - Asuntos legales

 Carta de utilização de CCM.net - Aspectos legais

 Latest update on June 12, 2018 at 03:38 AM by owilson.